yrahul3910/programmable-resumes/README.md

 ## Usage

+### End-users

 As an end-user who is writing their own CV, create a `data.json` file and a `Specfile` (both described below).
 Download a template, which should include a template spec file (`spec.py`), a preamble (`preamble.tex`), and any auxiliary files.
 Make sure you have a LaTeX installation, and that your TeX command of choice (`pdflatex`, `xelatex`, etc.) is in your PATH.
 Also ensure you have a Python 3.9+ installation.

+### Template developers

+As a template developer, you are expected to publish a template spec file, along with any auxiliary files your template might need.
+Typically, this will include a preamble of some sort and a LaTeX class file.
+You may also include auxiliary files as necessary.
+You should also include a `README.md` file that describes how to use your template.
+See the `examples/` directory for two examples.

 ### Installation